|Impalas (male is shown here) and warthogs seem to get along well.|

-Without a doubt, our favorite restaurant in Marloth Park or anywhere in a close proximity is Jabula Lodge & Restaurant about a 10-minute drive on Oliphant, the tar road.
+Without a doubt, our favorite restaurant in Marloth Park or anywhere nearby is Jabula Lodge & Restaurant, about a 10-minute drive on Oliphant, the tar road.

 |Rushing water over rocks at the Crocodile River.|

-Not only is the food excellent but the extensive menu provides many options that work for me.
-When we make a reservation I email Dawn a few days earlier and she ensures there are non-starchy, lactose-free vegetables and meat for me when many popular South African vegetable and meat dishes include dairy and/or starch in one form or another.
+Not only is the food excellent, but the extensive menu provides many options that work for me.
+When we make a reservation, I email Dawn a few days earlier.
+She ensures there are non-starchy, lactose-free vegetables and meat for me when many popular South African vegetable and meat dishes include dairy and starch in one form or another.

-After diligently eating “my way” each day, he has a tendency to order carb-rich foods when we dine out.
+After diligently eating “my way” each day, he tends to order carb-rich foods when we dine out.
 He didn’t eat breakfast this morning when he still felt full.
-Hopefully, he’ll be hungry after I make a great low carb dinner tonight.
+Hopefully, he’ll be hungry after I make a fabulous low-carb dinner tonight.

 |Warthogs spending a little time near the water at Sunset Dam.|

 Above all, the pleasures of dining at Jabula Lodge & Restaurant is the magical way Dawn and Leon always make us and all their customers feel welcomed and special.
 Not all owners/managers have the personalities and attentiveness that Dawn and Leon bestow upon each of their guests.

 Back home by 2000 hours (8:00 pm), we spend the remainder of the evening researching plans for the future.
 At the moment, we’re on a mission to fill in some gaps in our itinerary (last posted here), which, once accomplished, we’ll share here.

 |Giraffe crossing the tar road in Kruger National Park.|